- Date : 25/05/2020

 3. Thinking it’s too late to start now

 Not everyone manages to start saving early.
 You may have settled down late in life or travelled the world too often to save much.
 But that doesn’t mean you can’t start saving now.
+Thinking it’s too late to build wealth is a mistake.
 You can still manage to save well during your 50s and end up with a handsome retirement corpus.
 A common mistake that people of any age commit is to think it’s too late to start saving – or start anything for that matter.
 Don’t assume that just because you turned 50 you cannot start doing what you always wanted... whether it’s learning French, hitting the gym, or start saving money.

 4. Miscalculating the caution to be exercised